malace01/docToPod/README.md

 # Docker to Podman Translator

- translates Docker commands to Podman commands and executes them, with a web interface now!
+ translates Docker commands to Podman commands and executes them.

 ## Features